dotnet/docs-aspire/docs/database/mongodb-component.md

 ## Prerequisites

-- If using Atlas, make sure you have a database deployed and your connection string.
+- MongoDB database and connection string for accessing the database.

 ## Get started